bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0012-node-cli-args/index.md

 ---
 title: Node.js, accept arguments from the command line
-description: 'How to accept arguments in a Node.js program passed from the command line'
+description: "How to accept arguments in a Node.js program passed from the command line"
 ---

 You can pass any number of arguments when invoking a Node.js application using